-Fire HD 7: The latest entry Kindle Tablet
+Fire HD 7: The latest Kindle Tablet

 Tab 4 NOOK: Samsung and NOOK new marriage